Elico-Corp/odoo-addons/website_remove_powered_by_odoo/README.rst

 ==============================

 * This module extends the functionality of website and allows you to remove Powered by Odoo from the website.
-* Note: This module interits the template from the webstie_sale.
-It may has conflict with certain themes.

-Please uninstall this module and update the website_sale if you failed to install the new theme.

 Installation
 ============